Day V - Kyoto

 The temple is located deep within a beautiful park

-We sat for a long while (along with a large gathered crowd) to take in the rock garden.
 It was absolutely fascinating.
 The longer I looked at the garden, the more impressive it became.
 The precision of the placement of the rocks and the intricately combed gravel pit gave the garden a very purposeful feeling.

 The longer I looked the more the meaning would change.
 At times it looked like an archipeligo of islands in a rock sea, other times it looked like a desert landscape, while still other times felt like the rocks were protruding from a sea of quicksand.
-I'm sure for other people the meanings were different.

 The indescribable ambiance of this garden is such that it has been viewed, analyzed and studied for centuries.